algrshn/machine-translation-transformer/README.md

 I hired a native French speaker to compare quality of translation the model produced after each epoch of training (the model was trained for 42 epochs).
-Although the BLEU score on validation set showed no signs of going down, the expert chose epoch 14 as the best and clearly indentified that quality started to deteriorate noticeably after 20th epoch and was significantly lower at the end.
+Although the BLEU score on validation set showed no signs of going down, the expert chose epoch 14 as the best and clearly indentified that quality started to deteriorate noticeably after 20th epoch and was significantly lower at the end.<br /><br />

 ### Preprocessing data